ROCHAAL/bank_tech_test-/README.md

 I want to make sure that the deposit was made
 I would like to print the amount deposited  and the date that it was made.

 As a bank account user
-I want to make sure that has enough money in my account I would like to be able to see the balance of my bank account.

-As a bank account user
 I need obtain some money from my account